 One of the nice things about having extra income is the ability to be a bit pickier about the food we buy and eat.
 Being on a strict budget can make eating well, not to mention healthy, hard.
 I was so glad to be able to go to Costco and our local meat market recently to stock up on things like chicken breasts, steaks and pork tenderloin.
 We have an extra freezer in our garage so that helps our ability to buy in bulk.
 I would say that we have enough meat to last us more than a month.

 But it goes beyond being able to afford to buy meat in bulk.
-Over the last couple of years, I have started to think more about what we eat.
+Over the last couple of years, I have started to think more about what we eat and search for other options and found great ones at social media where I started to participate with my own video by using SocialBoosting to get more views and start growing my account.
 Living in a place where we have access to farmers markets all year round has made me more conscious of the things we eat.
 I have started to read labels more and I have moved farther and farther away from processed foods.
 I want my kids to reach for fruits and veggies as snacks rather than cookies and chips.